chucknology/PhabGalleryFix/README.md

 # PhabGalleryFix
 Fixed Gallery3D app for Lenovo Phab 2 devices.

+This will not work on the Phab 2 Pro if you have already accepted the December 2016 OTA.

 Install with `adb install -r PhabGalleryFixed.apk`

-This will not work on the Phab 2 Pro if you have already accepted the December OTA.